 With the foot on and the machine threaded , take a few stitch es .
 Then, place your yarn agains t the back part of the couching foot’ s shaft.
 Take a few more stitches .

 Then move the machine out of the way while holding the yarn .
 This will wrap the thread around the yarn and help thread it through the center hole in the couching foot.

 Starting at the top left corner of your quilt top, start couching the yarn.
-Use any free - motion pattern or design that you have chosen.
-T his is a free - form design and there are no mis
+Use any free-motion pattern or design.
+This is a free-form design and there are no mistakes.

 If you find that the yarn is not being sewn down, just go over it again with the yarn, filling in the empty spaces.
 This makes for a very interesting design.

 Note: This is a great project to use a design template from your stash and pounce the pattern to your fabric.
 Use the outline to trace your design.